-Instead of cooking rice in water, wali wa nazi takes it a step further in flavor when it’s cooked in coconut milk.
+Instead of cooking rice in water, this delicious Kenyan staple takes it a step further in flavor when it’s cooked in coconut milk.
 In that way, you can think of it as the Kenyan version of Malaysian nasi lemak.

-This Kenyan side dish owes its popularity to the abundance of coconut trees along the East African coast.
+This Kenyan side dish owes its popularity to the abundance of coconut trees along the coast.
 It goes perfectly with various curries or chicken, fish, and other meat dishes.

 11. Wali wa Kukaanga